I want to apologize for a crime that I haven't committed.

 "how shallow that because he is somewhat fluffy, you won't see him again.
 If he is as fantastic as you describe in both blog entries, you are denying yourself and him the opportunity for something more (even though you say you aren't looking, one never knows what the future holds)."

 I'm not sure which fuck buddy he was talking about.
-But in any case, since I got fucked by countless men, I'm a good judge of character.
-I'm sure that there were more reasons I'd rejected that person that I didn't write about.
+But in any case, since I get fucked by countless men, I'm a good judge of character.
+I'm sure that there were more reasons I'd rejected that person I didn't write about.

 In any case, who is he to tell me with whom I should or shouldn't fuck?